Skip to main content

 Studded tyres are allowed, but only on snow-covered and icy roads.
 There is a speed limit of 96 km/h on interurban roads and 112 km/h on motorways.

-In Italy, there is no uniform nationwide winter tire requirement.
+In Italy, there is no uniform nationwide winter tyre requirement.

 There are exceptions in the